ML4MX/blogpost-submission/README.md

   * [ ] Editor decision [accept/reject]
   ```

-8. You can suggest reviewers from [editorial board](https://rescience.github.io/board).
+8. You can suggest reviewers from [editorial board](https://ml4mx.github.io/website/members.html).

 9. Answer questions and requests made in the PR conversation page.

+### References

+This repository is inspired by [ReScience-submission](https://github.com/ReScience/ReScience-submission).